dbernheisel/tiyd-rails-2015-08.github.io/during/week3.md

 **Problem of the Day:** [Phone Numbers Active Record](https://github.com/masonfmatthews/rails_assignments/blob/master/exercises/phone_numbers_active_record)

+* Agile
+  * ON BOARD: All code becomes legacy code.
+  * Arguably, working on some tonight.
+  * Definitely working on some this weekend.
 * ActiveRecord Models
   * Using `irb` accesses the same database as `ruby ...`
   * `.new`